clamsproject/aapb-annotations/january-slates/readme.md

 ```

 ### Data Overview
-* INPUT - a set of video files to be annotated. _TODO: Which tool?_
+* INPUT - a set of video files to be annotated, preferably openable in mass in a video viewer/tool that has some fraction of a second denomination.
 * INTERMEDIATE RAW OUTPUT - `.csv` file where each line is the time of when the slate frames appear in that video.
   * Format
     * Fields: ```GUID,",","Series/Group              ,","Slate Start ,","Slate End   ,","Writing Types,",Recorded/Digital,,,",",format of most of the information,",",Anything moving on screen during slate?,```
     [!Note] there are extra commas added in and extra blank columns and extra space within the column names.
     * Example:
         ```
         cpb-aacip-81-881jx33t,",","Woman                     ,","00:00:00;00 ,","00:00:05;04 ,","handwriting  ,",recorded,,,",",boxes to fill in,",",no,
         cpb-aacip-41-34fn32g7,",","Carolina Journal          ,","00:00:00;00 ,","00:00:14;28 ,","typed        ,",digital?,,,",",key-value pairs,",",countdown,
         ```
 * FINAL PREPARED GOLD OUTPUT - `.tsv` file that seems to be actually comma-separated anyway.
 The gold files conform to the repository readme guideline that each
 gold must relate to only one GUID.
 Therefore, each of these gold files is only 1 video/GUID each.
-Note: the column headers are added to each file.
   * Format
     * Fields: `GUID,Series/Group,Slate Start,Slate End,Writing Types,Recorded/Digital,format of most of the information,Anything moving on screen during slate?`
     * Example: